TheShyamTripathi/Event_Management_systems_projectUsing_SQL_AND_C/README.md

 - [Richa Kumari Jaishwal](https://github.com/Richajaishwal0)
 - [Binay Kushwaha](https://github.com/GOLD3PHOENIXsurili)

+## Future Enhancements

+Some potential future improvements for the system:

+- Implement a graphical user interface (GUI).
+- Add notifications for event reminders.
+- Implement feedback and reporting features.

 ## Acknowledgements
 We would like to thank our professors and mentors for their guidance and support throughout this project.

 ## Collaboration